 Get Started Today

-The first step to getting started in the Central Sterile Processing Distribution Technician Program is to read the Spring 2023 Registration Packet.
-The packet contains an admission checklist that you will need to follow in order to be eligible for admission.
+The first step to getting started in the Central Sterile Processing Distribution Technician Program is to read the Summer 2023 Registration Packet.
+The packet contains a registration checklist that you will need to follow in order to register.

 Academic and Career Pathways give you a roadmap to achieving your career goals.
 Follow a pathway based on your degree that outlines which classes you need to take and when so you graduate on time or move on to the next phase in your career.